I Hope You're Happy (BigXthaPlug album)

 I Hope You're Happy is the third studio album by American rapper BigXthaPlug, released on August 22, 2025, via UnitedMasters.
 The follow-up to his second album Take Care (2024), its production was primarily handled by BandPlay, alongside Tony Coles, Charley Cooks, Dave Cohen, and BigXthaPlug himself (under his real name, Xavier Landum), among others.

 The record marks a stylistic pivot into country rap, blending hip-hop cadences with Nashville instrumentation.
-Featuring collaborations with Luke Combs, Jelly Roll, Shaboozey, Darius Rucker, Bailey Zimmerman, Ella Langley, Ink, Tucker Wetmore, and Thomas Rhett, the album explores themes of heartbreak, grief resilience, and self-reflection.
+Featuring collaborations with Post Malone, Luke Combs, Jelly Roll, Shaboozey, Darius Rucker, Bailey Zimmerman, Ella Langley, Ink, Tucker Wetmore, and Thomas Rhett, the album explores themes of heartbreak, grief resilience, and self-reflection.

 Background and recording

 BigXthaPlug, born Xavier Landum, had been experimenting with country influences since his 2022 breakout single "Texas", which combined slide guitar with Southern rap swagger.
 The track's success brought him recognition from country stars including Morgan Wallen, Luke Combs, and Post Malone.

 At the start of 2025, BigXthaPlug hinted in a Billboard interview that a country music project was in the works, despite not having begun it at the time.
-"I go and do a Billboard interview and I straight up say, 'I got a country project on the way,'" he later admitted.
-"And I never had a country project on the way...After I was like, 'Damn.'"
+"I go and do a Billboard interview and I straight up say, 'I got a country project on the way'", he later admitted.
+"And I never had a country project on the way...After I was like, 'Damn'".
 His team encouraged him to commit, and soon after, country artists such as Jelly Roll expressed interest in collaborating.

 The project, originally titled Not Just Country, was developed over the course of eight months and became BigXthaPlug's longest recording process yet.
 It follows his 2024 album Take Care, which debuted at number eight on the Billboard 200 and contained the hits "Mmhmm" and "The Largest".

 The album was officially announced in June 2025 during CMA Fest, where BigXthaPlug confirmed the track list and August 22 release date.
 He revealed the collaborations in July at Apple Music's Los Angeles studio.

 The lead single, "All the Way" featuring Bailey Zimmerman, was released ahead of the album and debuted in the top five of the Billboard Hot 100.
 The follow-up single, "Home" featuring Shaboozey, gained additional attention after its music video shoot shut down a Dallas street.